cosmos/cosmos-sdk/docs/spec/slashing/state.md

 type ValidatorSigningInfo struct {
-    StartHeight           int64     // Height at which the validator became able to sign blocks IndexOffset           int64     // Offset into the signed block bit array JailedUntil           int64     // Block height until which the validator is jailed,
+    StartHeight           int64     // Height at which the validator became able to sign blocks IndexOffset           int64     // Offset into the signed block bit array JailedUntilHeight     int64     // Block height until which the validator is jailed,
                                     // or sentinel value of 0 for not jailed SignedBlocksCounter   int64     // Running counter of signed blocks }